new-kids-on-the-blockchain/block-and-mortar/readme.md

 # Block & Mortar

 [Block & Mortar Beta Site](http://blockandmortar.nyc/)
-Because of the technical limitations of Truffle and Ganache, the testing environments we used for our smart contract, our site is still in development.
-Feel free to explore the site as-is, but be aware that posting or purchasing goods and services are not currently available.
-Our team is expoloring deployment to one of Ethereum's test networks, and will have more updates coming soon!
+This project was built in 18 days as a capstone project for the Grace Hopper Program at Fullstack Academy.
+Check out the project's GitHub repository and demo video.
+Because of the project's tight timeline, we used the Ganache test blockchain for development.
+Our team is exploring deployment to one of Ethereum's test networks, and will have more updates coming soon!
+In the meantime, feel free to explore the site as-is, but be aware that posting and purchasing goods and services is currently available.

 [Video Demo](https://www.youtube.com/watch?v=VZP-U8pChKI&amp;index=2)

 Aimed at local communities, Block & Mortar allows for the grassroots sale of goods and services using the Ethereum blockchain.

 ## App Functionality